 A person proposed as administrator must have sufficient expertise to administer the estate, or there must be a special relationship or a special reason why that person should be appointed as administrator.

-The parent or nearest relative of a proposed represented person is not automatically regarded as having a conflict of interest by virtue of that relationship (ss 23(3), 46(3)).
+The parent or nearest relative of a proposed represented person is not automatically regarded as having a conflict of interest by virtue of that relationship (ss 23(3), 46(3) GA Act 1986; s 32(5) GA Act 2019).

-VCAT must take into account several matters in deciding if the proposed guardian or administrator is suitable: the wishes of the proposed represented person; whether they are compatible with the proposed represented person and any guardian or administrator already appointed; in the case of guardianship, the desirability of preserving existing family relationships; and whether they will be available and accessible to the proposed represented person so as to fulfil the requirements of guardianship of that person (s 23(2)); and, in the case of administration, whether they were at any time a member of VCAT (s 46(2)).
+VCAT must take into account several matters in deciding if the proposed guardian or administrator is suitable: the wishes of the proposed represented person; whether they are compatible with the proposed represented person and any guardian or administrator already appointed; in the case of guardianship, the desirability of preserving existing family relationships; and whether they will be available and accessible to the proposed represented person so as to fulfil the requirements of guardianship of that person (s 23(2) GA Act 1986); and, in the case of administration, whether they were at any time a member of VCAT (s 46(2) GA Act 1986; s 32(3) GA Act 2019).

-If there is no person available who satisfies all the above criteria, VCAT may appoint OPA (s 23(4)) and, where it considers it appropriate, can appoint more than one person to be joint guardians, or guardian with OPA (s 23(5)).
+If there is no person available who satisfies all the above criteria, VCAT may appoint the Public Advocate (s 23(4) GA Act 1986) to be a person’s guardian.
+Where it considers it appropriate, VCAT can appoint more than one person to be joint guardians, or to be guardians with the Public Advocate (s 23(5) GA Act 1986; s 33 GA Act 2019).

 Where there is no family member or friend who meets the criteria to be the administrator, VCAT can appoint a professional organisation to do this, such as State Trustees.
 VCAT does appoint joint administrators, although there is no specific statutory authorisation of this practice.

-VCAT can appoint someone as an alternative guardian to act as guardian in the event of the death, absence or incapacity of the original guardian (s 34).
+VCAT can appoint someone as an alternative guardian to act as guardian in the event of the death, absence or incapacity of the original guardian (s 34 GA Act 1986).
 There is no power to appoint an alternative administrator.
+There is no equivalent role in the GA Act 2019.

 If a relative or friend is not available, or if these people have a conflict of interest, VCAT may appoint the Public Advocate as a plenary guardian, limited guardian or alternative guardian.
 The specific power to appoint the Public Advocate as an administrator was repealed.
 For the Public Advocate’s contact details, see “Contacts”.
 For more information, see “The Public Advocate” in Disability: asserting your rights.